gman999/doc/openbsd/soekris-4801-openbsd.md

 The [OpenBSD FAQ](http://www.openbsd.org/faq/faq14.html#pciideErr) documents this issue with legacy hardware.
 The change to wd(4) can be made permanent with config(8) in multi-user mode.

+The permanent change to wd(4) will be done logged in in full multi-user mode.

+To enter the kernel edit mode with a copy of the current /bsd kernel:

+	# config -o /bsd.wd -e /bsd

+The interface will change to the above view with the ukc> prompt.

+Adjust the changes as above, and reboot.

+At the boot> prompt, enter the new kernel:

+	boot> boot /bsd.wd

+If the system boots fine without any wd(4) errors, make the new, edited kernel the default kernel:

+	# mv /bsd /bsd.org

+	# mv /bsd.wd /bsd

+By default, the default flag for wd should now be 0x0ff0.
+If there are any problems, the original kernel is still available as /bsd.org.

 ###Booting Up###

 By default, the Soekris 4801 uses 19200 as the console speed, yet we set the speed to 9600 in the /etc/boot.conf and /etc/ttys files.
 In this case, we'll set the Soekris console speed to 9600 in the BIOS.